halyD/archimedes/README.md

 - `DW3x3` - Showing a depthwise layer kernel execution on NEureka
 - `Conv1x1` - Mapping a pointwise layer kernel on NEureka
 - `hci`- A very simple synthetic workload is provided to show the impact of HCI in the NEureka and RISC-V cluster cores coexecution.
 MAX_STALL parameter can be swept to see the stalls observed by NEureka
+- `streamin` - In this test, NEureka uses 32-bit data to initialize the accumulation buffers.
+On top of it NEureka performs convolution and generates a 32-bit output data.

 ## Simulation